sidlak-c137/llm-data-ordering/README.md

 (can probably use venv also)

 ## Getting started
+A note a /data:
+snli_data_map_coordinates exclude entries where label = -1
+snli_ngram_results did not exclude entries where label = -1
+Thus difference in length.

+## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.